paulhoux/Cinder-CppRESTSDK/README.md

 If the LFS extension was installed correctly, it will download the large library files.

+## Also important!!
+All of this is provided "as is" and there will be no support whatsoever.
+So if you feel a question coming up: don't ask it.

 ##Static libraries
 In case you want to update the libraries and build them yourself, see: